DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

 - CONTROL
     - Used to control access to the medium (RADIO FREQUENCY)
-    - Assists with delivery of MANAGEMENT and DATA FRAMES
+    - Assists with delivery of management and data frames
         - RTS (REQUEST TO SEND)
         - CTS (CLEAR TO SEND)
         - ACK

 - DATA
-    - Used to send actual DATA PACKETS
+    - Used to send actual data packets